mckennapsean/dissertation/content/04-example.md

-Lastly, we conducted a series of semistructured interviews with different stakeholders to identify needs and aspirations (_M-51_): a developer who works on RVS and several cyber security analysts and managers at the University of Utah.
+Lastly, we conducted a series of semistructured interviews with different stakeholders to identify needs and aspirations (_M-51_): a developer who works on RVS and several cybersecurity analysts and managers at the University of Utah.
 Based on this feedback, we met as a design team and informally evaluated and filtered the list of design opportunities by reaching a group consensus on those we felt best met the unmet needs of our target users, balanced against the